DarkMiMolle/JsonLibCPP-1/README.md

 NuCpp is a C++ lib use to add some features I want to see.
 ---

+the lib is located in `build/Debug` and you need the included file in `include/`.

+---

 ## Json

 With NuCpp comes a Json part.